-- NELP 2: - Have high aspirations for every learner/ākonga, and support these by partnering with their whānau and communities to design and deliver education that responds to their needs, and sustains their identities, languages, and cultures. - Identify and respond to learner/ākonga strengths, progress, and needs, and learner/ākonga and whānau aspirations. - NELP 4: - Ensure every learner/ākonga gains sound foundation skills, including language, literacy, and numeracy. - Identify learners/ākonga who are not making sufficient progress in key foundation skills, and adjust learning opportunities, teaching approaches and supports, including seeking additional support from specialists. - NELP 5: - Use development opportunities for teachers/kaiako and leaders to build their teaching capability, knowledge and skills in te reo Māori and tikanga Māori - NELP 6: - Develop staff to strengthen teaching, leadership, and learner support capability across the education workforce. - Identify gaps in teaching capability and invest in opportunities for teachers/ kaiako and staff to strengthen teaching, leadership and learning support. - Develop teacher/kaiako confidence and competence to teach diverse learners/ākonga... - NELP 7: - Collaborate with industries and employers to ensure learners/ākonga have the skills, knowledge, and pathways to succeed in work. - Support learners/ākonga to see the connection between what they're learning and the world of work.
+- NELP 2: - Have high aspirations for every learner/ākonga, and support these by partnering with their whānau and communities to design and deliver education that responds to their needs, and sustains their identities, languages, and cultures. - Identify and respond to learner/ākonga strengths, progress, and needs, and learner/ākonga and whānau aspirations. - NELP 4: - Ensure every learner/ākonga gains sound foundation skills, including language, literacy, and numeracy. - Identify learners/ākonga who are not making sufficient progress in key foundation skills, and adjust learning opportunities, teaching approaches and supports, including seeking additional support from specialists. - NELP 5: - Use development opportunities for teachers/kaiako and leaders to build their teaching capability, knowledge and skills in te reo Māori and tikanga Māori - NELP 6: - Develop staff to strengthen teaching, leadership, and learner support capability across the education workforce. - Identify gaps in teaching capability and invest in opportunities for teachers/kaiako and staff to strengthen teaching, leadership and learning support. - Develop teacher/kaiako confidence and competence to teach diverse learners/ākonga... - NELP 7: - Collaborate with industries and employers to ensure learners/ākonga have the skills, knowledge, and pathways to succeed in work. - Support learners/ākonag to see the connection between what they're learning and the world of work.

-Strateg ic Priorities Strategic measures of success 1. Ākonga / learners' strengths, needs and whānau aspirations will be valued.
-(NELP 2 and 4) We have high expectations for every ākonga / learner, and we are responsive to their strengths and needs.
-2. Our holistic local curriculum will set the foundations for future-focused success for taiohi / young people.
-(NELP 4) Ākonga / learners are positively engaged, and their future pathways a aspirational and well supported. are 3.
-Kaimahi / staff will reflect and develop their professional capabilities for continuous improvement (NELP 5 and 6) Professional development and growth of kaimahi (staff) are promoted valued and evident. ,k
+- 1. Ākonga / learners' strengths, needs and whānau aspirations will be valued.
+(NELP 2 and 4) - 2.
+Our holistic local curriculum will set the foundations for future-focused success for taiohi / young people.
+(NELP 4) - 3.
+Kaimahi / staff will reflect and develop their professional capabilities for continuous improvement (NELP 5 and 6)